ria-ee/X-Road-scripts/README.md

 * listMethods and allowedMethods X-Road requests;
 * getWsdl X-Road request.

-There are also some example scripts that use xrdinfo module:
+There are also some scripts that use xrdinfo module:
 * [xrd_all_methods.py](xrdinfo/xrd_all_methods.py) - Returns the list of
   all or allowed (services with access rights granted to the issuer of the X-Road request) methods (services) in X-Road instance.